We start to define our library that we want to use. If you are running on a laptop

 Helper functions

 We now define a couple of helper functions.
-The first 2 functions (red/1 and blue/1) are talking directly with the LED driver, the latter two (rainbow/1 and gradient/1) are making use of the Leds client module that helps to create nice effects like a rainbow.
+The first 2 functions (red/1 and blue/1) are talking directly with the LED driver, the latter two (rainbow/1 and gradient/1) are making use of the Leds client module that helps to create nice effects like a rainbow or a gradient.

 All functions are trying to create a simple animation by configuring the leds, sleeping for a while, and then reconfiguring the leds.